SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Survey Workplaces Are Riddled With AI Distrust.md

 ## Metadata
 - Author: [[Ryan Heath]]
+- Date: 2024-01-10
 - Full Title: Survey: Workplaces Are Riddled With AI Distrust
 - Category: #articles
+- Summary: Four out of five workers report that their employers lack guidelines for using AI, and only around half of them welcome AI in their organizations, according to a global survey commissioned by Workday.
+This lack of consensus on how to use AI could hinder its integration into operations.
+Concerns about organizations prioritizing their own interests over employees' are contributing to the skepticism.
+However, 61% of employees hope that AI will bring transformation to their organizations, while 32% prefer it to maintain the status quo.
+To mitigate the risk of uncertainty, Workday suggests adopting a comprehensive approach to AI responsibility, including clear communication of AI principles and the establishment of a team to manage them.
 - URL: https://www.axios.com/2024/01/10/workplaces-ai-distrust-survey

 ## Highlights